+NOTE: A Random access frequency No RA means only the first frame is intra coded.

 6.4.5 Performance Metrics

 All SDR Metrics as defined in clause 5.5.2 may be reported.
-However, VMAF and MS-SSIM may not be adequate for screen content sequences and PSNR should be the main SDR metric to consider.
+However, VMAF and MS-SSIM may not be adequate for screen content sequences and PSNR is the main SDR metric to consider.

-Based on this, for BD-Rate computation and SDR, only the following metrics are expected to be provided:
+Based on this, for BD-Rate computation and SDR, only the following metrics are provided: